cloud-elements/devportal/docs/guides/elements/config.md

 ## Test Authentication

-After you set up authentication and any additional configurations or parametrs, you can authentciate an element instance to see if you can create a connection.
+After you set up authentication and any additional configurations or parameters required to authenticate an element instance, you can authenticate an element instance to see if you can create a connection.

 To test your authentication:

-1. Click Authenticate Instance.
+1. Click **Authenticate Instance**.
 ![Authenticate Instance](img/auth-instance.png)
-2. dsfsad
+2. On the authentication page, enter a name, and then complete any required configuration fields.
+These are the fields that you chose to appear on the UI.
+3. Click **Create Instance**.

+If the authentication succeeds, Cloud Elements creates an authenticated instance which you can use to test your authentication.
+You can also use it later when you test resources.